bibleexchange/courses/song-of-solomon-study-related/song of Solomon 02.md

 •	We are talking about the One that has authored this book rather than the writer.

-•	The Song of songs by the Heavenly Solomon expressing His feeling toward the little maiden and the expressions of that maiden’s feelings toward Him.
+•	The Song of songs by the Heavenly Solomon expressing His feeling toward the little maiden and the expressions of that maiden&apos;s feelings toward Him.

 •	The intent of this song reaches beyond the human comprehension.
 It is not vulgar, but is beautiful

 ### The Greatest of Songs
-“The Song of Song’s which is Solomon’s”
+&quot;The Song of Song&apos;s which is Solomon&apos;s&quot;

 **Revelation 17:14**